A short history of NATO

 Fortunately, by then the United States had turned its back on its traditional policy of diplomatic isolationism.
-Aid provided through the US-funded Marshall Plan and other means fostered a degree of economic stabilisation.
+Aid provided through the US-funded Marshall Plan (also known as the European Recovery Program) and other means fostered a degree of economic stabilisation.
 European states still needed confidence in their security, however, before they would begin talking and trading with each other.
 Military cooperation, and the security it would bring, would have to develop in parallel with economic and political progress.

 With this in mind, several Western European democracies came together to implement various projects for greater military cooperation and collective defence, including the creation of the Western Union in 1948, later to become the Western European Union in 1954.
 In the end, it was determined that only a truly transatlantic security agreement could deter Soviet aggression while simultaneously preventing the revival of European militarism and laying the groundwork for political integration.